 Council, together with community, has developed previous community visions, including Hume City 2030 and Hume Horizons 2040.
 The new Community Vision will build upon the foundations of these previous strategic documents.
 The Community Vision will also be informed by what the community has already told us through our annual community surveys and other consultations.
 You can find out more about what we’ve already heard and share your ideas for actions in the ideas board.

 - Read the information pack (to be sent prior to the first session).

-- Attend a minimum of three online Panel sessions.
+- Attend a minimum of three in person Panel sessions.